xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 TODO: figure: Pixelpusher LWW + MVR.

 In general, you can define the getter using an arbitrary deterministic function of the set of values.
 Examples:
 - If the values are colors, you can average their RGB coordinates.
 That seems like fine behavior for pixels in a collaborative whiteboard.

-TODO: illustration
+TODO: figure: illustration

 - The **Enable-Wins Flag** CRDT is a boolean-valued register where the external value is $true$ if the state contains at least one $true$.
 This means that we give a preference to $set(true)$ over concurrent $set(false)$ operations ("true-wins semantics").
 The **Disable-Wins Flag** is the opposite.

 ## Composing CRDTs: Objects, Maps, and Collections of CRDTs